 Two special restarts can be chosen: the abort and continue restarts.
 These are indicated by the prefixes (abort) and (continue) respectively.
-As a shortcut, you can use the Abort a or Continue to invoke them, instead of choosing the appropriate menu command.
+As a shortcut, you can use the Abort or Continue toolbar buttons to invoke them, instead of choosing the appropriate menu command.